 Given the bedrock of our business in Grant Thornton is 'our people', we are fully committed to our Diversity and Inclusion programme 'EMBRACE - Diversity at our core'.
 The firm wide initiative, involves all our people and is intrinsically linked to the values of this firm.
-It focuses on six key pillars Multicultural, LGBT, Gender, Disability, Generational, Family and Working Parents.

-The programme is governed by a Diversity & Inclusion committee of people working across the different service lines within Grant Thornton.
+It focuses on five key pillars of Multicultural, LGBTQ+, Gender, Ability and Family.
+The programme is governed by the Diversity & Inclusion steering committee which consists of a selection of Partners and Directors working across the different service lines and office locations within Grant Thornton.
 In order to ensure the strategies we adopt address the key areas for our people we periodically run a confidential survey internally to understand the views of our people.
 This feedback is key to helping us set targets and objectives for this programme.

-Individual networks have been established for the various pillars to help focus on individual areas and ensure involvement of all our people.
+Individual Employee Resource Group networks have been established for the various pillars to help focus on individual areas and ensure involvement of all our people.
 Many of our people have shared their experience of Diversity & Inclusion within the firm via blogs which have been posted on our website.

-We continue actively engage with external groups such as Fusion, the Financial Services Inclusion Network, the 30% Club, who are supporting firms with initiatives to achieve greater gender balance and a range of other appropriate advocacy groups.
+We continue to actively engage with external groups such as the Irish Centre for Diversity, the 30% Club, AslAm, Fusion and the Financial Services Inclusion Network who are supporting our firm with initiatives to achieve our Diversity and Inclusion goals.